Odden69/Miller_and_Davies/README.md

 - seeds for garden

 ### Wireframes
-The wireframes for this project can be found on [this document](documentation/wireframes.md)
+The wireframes for this project can be found in [this document](documentation/wireframes.md).

 ## Features